Patna Collegiate School: Location

 The school is located in Dariyapur locality of Patna.
 It is at a distance of 1 kilometer from places like Gandhi Maidan, Patna University, PMCH, Patna Collectorate and Moin-ul-Haq Stadium.

-School building and facilities

-The main school building has 34 class rooms.
-The school building also houses Physics, Chemistry and Biology laboratories.

-The physics laboratory is equipped with all modern apparatus like p-n junction diode, zener diode, transistors, LED, Phone transistor & important ingredients of logic gate.
-The Chemistry Laboratory is equipped with Gas supply facility.
-The Biology Laboratory is equipped with compound microscopes.

-The school also has a big play ground and is used to organize sports tournaments and events.

 School under Government of Bihar

 As per provisions of National Education Policy (10+2+3), the Govt. of Bihar in July 1984 started +2 teaching from the academic session 1984 - 86 in the institution.
-The teaching was initiated in the Science & Arts Stream.
+The teaching was initiated in the Science Commerce & Arts Stream.
 Government of Bihar is planning to launch Virtual Classroom for the school.